Mental competency evaluation OK'd for grandson charged with murder in Pine Grove

 State police Trooper Tyler Brackman of the Schuylkill Haven station charged Clark with felony aggravated assault, misdemeanor simple assault and summary harassment after an incident at 8 W. Laurel St. in Tremont during the early morning hours of Oct.
 7.

-As part of the same incident involving Hoy, Pottsville Police Patrolman Lynnsay Bauman charged Clark with felony criminal trespass and misdemeanor offenses of resisting arrest and disorderly conduct after an incident at Lehigh Valley Hospital Schuylkill East, where Hoy was being treated.
+As part of the same incident involving Hoy, Pottsville police Patrolman Lynnsay Bauman charged Clark with felony criminal trespass and misdemeanor offenses of resisting arrest and disorderly conduct after an incident at Lehigh Valley Hospital-Schuylkill E. Norwegian Street, where Hoy was being treated.
 Bauman said Clark entered the hospital illegally around 4:20 p.m. and tried to enter the operating area.
 He refused to leave despite being ordered to do so more than 20 times by hospital staff.

 In addition to ordering the evaluations on Clark, Russell put a stay on any future court proceedings, including preliminary hearings, until the results of the mental health tests are received.